riddhibhuva/COMP6721_Winter2023_GroupF/README.md

 # Results

-We have achieved an accuracy of [%] on the test set using the ResNet-18 model.
-We have also compared the performance of other pre-trained models and reported their accuracies.
+We have achieved an accuracy of [83%] on Dataset 2 [https://www.kaggle.com/arjunbasandrai/25-indian-bird-species-with-226k-images.] using the VGG16 model.
+We have also compared the performance of other pre-trained models and reported their accuracies in the ipynb files uploaded in "updatedmodels" folder.

 # Folders and Files